novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-122.md

 ‘That guy can do anything with that money.’

-He was the one who brought in Son Jung-ui without spending a penny.
+He was the one who brought in Son Jung-yi without spending a penny.

 And that too by bringing in his son and daughter.